-In 1646, Roger Ludlow was commissioned to establish laws for Connecticut.
-It wasn’t an easy job, but after four hard years he produced the Code of 1650 – sometimes called Ludlow’s Code – and it addressed all manner of evils up to and including shuffleboard.
+In 1646, Roger Ludlow had the task of establishing laws for Connecticut.
+It wasn’t an easy job, but after four hard years he produced the Code of 1650.
+Sometimes called Ludlow’s Code, it addressed all manner of evils up to and including shuffleboard.

-Ludlow was among the more staunch Puritans who left England, frustrated by the Anglican Church.
-Arriving in America in 1630, he first lived in Dorchester in Massachusetts before moving to Windsor, Connecticut and later Fairfield, which he founded.
+Ludlow belonged to the stauncher group of Puritans who left England during the Great Migration.
+Arriving in America in 1630, he first lived in Dorchester in Massachusetts before moving to Windsor, Conn.
+Later he moved to Fairfield, which he founded.

-Ludlow was an Oxford-educated lawyer, had some success in politics – serving as deputy governor of the Massachusetts Bay Colony and lieutenant governor of Connecticut – his main contribution to the settlement of New England was his codification of laws for Connecticut.
+Ludlow, an Oxford-educated lawyer, had some success in politics – serving as deputy governor of the Massachusetts Bay Colony and lieutenant governor of Connecticut.
+But his main contribution to the settlement of New England was his codification of laws for Connecticut.
 He also co-authored the Fundamental Orders of Connecticut, the first constitution in America.

 Ludlow’s Code proceeded alphabetically from “Ability” to “Wrecks at Sea,” and it covers the typical crimes.
 Capital offenses included murder, perjury, witchcraft and smiting one’s parents.
 Burglars were to be branded with the letter “B” and so forth.

 Outlawing shuffleboard was not that unusual considering the Puritan’s general orientation and the nature of the game in Britain.
-Dating back at least 500 years, shuffleboard was a popular contest in Europe.
+Europeans had enjoyed playing it for at least 500 years.
 In England, it went by names like shove halfpenny and earlier shove groat.

 The basics of the game were similar to today’s shuffleboard.
-A disk was slid down a board and points awarded based on where it stopped.
+People slid a disk down a board and got points based on where it stopped.
 It was played in public houses in England and was a time-waster that was generally harmless – except when disputes arose between players or large wagers resulted in hard feelings.
 The Puritans, who opposed most sports played with a ball, had little use for it.

-King Henry VIII played at shuffleboard and outlawed it for commoners in England during his reign and there’s little doubt that the Puritans had no use for the people who pursued it.
-In some taverns, the shuffleboard was kept hidden and secret from any strangers, only brought out for trusted regulars.
+King Henry VIII played at shuffleboard and outlawed it for commoners in England during his reign.
+There’s little doubt that the Puritans had no use for the people who pursued it.
+Some tavernkeepers kept the shuffleboard hidden and secret from any strangers, only brought out for trusted regulars.

-Henry Miller in his play about the 1692 Salem witch trials, The Crucible, notes that shuffleboard was a pastime at the tavern run by Bridget Bishop, which hints at the prejudice the residents of Salem would have held against her.
+Arthur Miller in his play about the 1692 Salem witch trials, The Crucible, notes that Bridget Bishop’s tavern had shuffleboard.
+That hints at the prejudice the residents of Salem would have held against her.